-Latin is introduced to the timetable for Years 5 and 6, enhancing a stimulating and demanding curriculum.
 By Years 7 and 8, the Common Entrance syllabus is thoroughly covered and pupils are challenged with a number of topics taken up to GCSE level.

 Pupils continue to develop their individuality and are encouraged to explore every avenue that is presented to them, with a wide variety of opportunities for personal development and leadership, and responsibilities such as House Captains, School Council Representatives, Charity Committee Members and Table Monitors.
 Year 8 pupils can also be elected as School Prefects, with a wide range of duties to help develop their confidence and enable them to practise a new range of skills.

 Skippers’ Challenge Award also engages pupils in Years 6, 7 and 8 in a variety of tasks and projects to aid their personal development – learning new skills, carrying out personal projects, volunteering in the local community and taking part in expeditions.

 A full range of sports are available to pupils including Netball, football, Rugby, Hockey, Cross Country, Gymnastics, Dance, Volleyball, Swimming, Cricket, Stoolball and Athletics, and we have an extensive sports fixture list which includes matches and tournaments against a wide range of other schools, providing every pupil with the chance to represent Skippers.

 Pupils from Years 5 to 8 have their own Chromebooks, enabling a varied and stimulating approach to their learning across the whole curriculum.